AlloyTools/org.alloytools.alloy/README.md

 source code.
 See the release notes for details of new features.

-More documentation can be found at: http://alloytools.org/documentation.html.
+Alloy 6 is a [major new release](http://alloytools.org/alloy6.html) More documentation can be found at: http://alloytools.org/documentation.html.

 # Requirements